Label The Following Regions Of The External Anatomy

 • Anterior Crural Region: The front of the leg, containing the tibialis anterior muscle.

-• Posterior Crural Region: The back of the leg, containing the calf muscles (gastrocnemius and soleus).
+• Posterior Crural Region: The back of the leg, containing the calf muscles (gastrocnemius and soleus) And that's really what it comes down to..

 • Lateral Crural Region: The outer side of the leg.